CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoidio/upload.md

   ![File not found](./_sources_upload.md/3.png)

 This could mean:
-1. You didn’t zip (more then) one of the file(s) that was specified in the level.json
+1. You didn’t zip (more than) one of the file(s) that was specified in the level.json
 2. You zipped the folder and not the files
 3. You have the level.json’s path(s) wrong